Azure/RGCOPY/rgcopy-docu.md

 )
 ```

->RGCOPY backups all files from the path `<mountPoint>/.snapshot/rgcopy/*` This is the directory for the snapshot with the name 'rgcopy'.
+> :warning: **Warning:** RGCOPY backups all files from the path `<mountPoint>/.snapshot/rgcopy/*` This is the directory for the snapshot with the name 'rgcopy'.
 If this snapshot directory does not exists then RGCOPY backups the files in `<mountPoint>/*`<BR>Not setting parameter `snapshotVolumes` results in using an outdated snapshot and in inconsistent data in the target RG.

 #### Converting disks to a NetApp volumes